SimCMinMax/AutoSimC/README.md

 If you want to expand already existing fights, e.g. Beastlord: Create a new Profile, remove the "command"-line and put into "line1":"fight_style=Beastlord".
 All lines after that can now contain your overrides etc.

 *WARNING*: Currently it is therefore NOT advised to touch additional_input.txt AT ALL.
 For now leave it empty and create a new profile with your custom commands.

-## SimPermut complementarity
-SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allows you to extract a profile-set file to directly calculate the profiles with the items you have in your bags.
-Just copy the text you get in SimPermut and paste it in your input.txt file (erase what was already in it) and launch the script as described above.

 ## Known issues and developement plan
 - Bugfixing and expanding simulation-options